google/WebFundamentals/src/content/en/updates/2018/07/chrome-69-media-updates.md

 frequently contains out-of-order presentation versus decode time streams (eg, for codecs like H.264) causing DTS and PTS to differ.
 That caused Chrome to report (usually just slightly) different buffered ranges and duration values than expected.
-But here it is: this new behaviour will roll out gradually in Chrome 69 and makes its MSE implementation compliant with the [MSE specification].
+But here it is: this new behavior will roll out gradually in Chrome 69 and makes its MSE implementation compliant with the [MSE specification].